 - Water Consumption

 In December 2005, Stepan Company's Corporate Headquarters Responsible Care Management System (RCMS) was certified by an independent, third-party management system auditor.
-The certification process was expanded to the following production facilities: Anaheim, CA, Winder, GA, Maywood, NJ and Fieldsboro, NJ.
-In 2012, the Millsdale, IL, product facility will seek certification completing all North American locations.
+The certification process was expanded to all North American production facilities: Anaheim, CA, Winder, GA, Maywood, NJ, Fieldsboro, NJ and Millsdale, IL.
+The new Columbus, GA product facility will seek certification in the future.
 This certification process requires interviewing employees, touring the facility, reviewing documentation and the field verification of Stepan’s EHS management system.

 Out of the United States, Stepan sites are assessed and / or certified under comparable or equivalent Responsible Care programs:

-- Canada – Canadian Chemical Producers Association Responsible Care
+- Canada – Chemistry Industry Association of Canada (CIAC) Responsible Care

 - Mexico – Chemical Manufacturers Association of Mexico (ANIQ) Responsible Care